samueldsingh/data-engineering/interview_questions/15-oops.md

 **b.
 Abstraction:**

-Abstraction is the process of simplifying complex reality by modeling classes based on the essential properties and behaviors relevant to the application.
-It involves hiding the unnecessary details and showing only the necessary parts of an object.
-Abstraction allows you to focus on what an object does rather than how it does it.
+- Abstraction is the process of simplifying complex reality by modeling classes based on the essential properties and behaviors relevant to the application.
+- Abstraction in OOP is a process of hiding the real implementation of the method by only showing a method signature.In Python, we can achieve abstraction using ABC (abstraction class) or abstract method.
+- It involves hiding the unnecessary details and showing only the necessary parts of an object.
+- Abstraction allows you to focus on what an object does rather than how it does it.
+- ABC is a class from the abc module in Python

 **Example of Abstraction:**